Trump slams Wray’s response to FISA report, says he’ll ‘never be able to fix the FBI’

 "I am very committed to the FBI being agile in its tackling of foreign threats," Wray said.
 "But I believe you can be agile and still scrupulously follow our rules, policies and processes."

-This followed a letter to Inspector General Horowitz, in which Wray said, "the FBI accepts the Report’s findings and embraces the need for thoughtful, meaningful remedial action."
+This followed a letter to Inspector General Michael Horowitz, in which Wray said, "the FBI accepts the Report’s findings and embraces the need for thoughtful, meaningful remedial action."

 While the IG report went into great detail regarding the FBI's failures during the Russia probe, the conclusion that there was no political bias runs contrary to Trump's theory that Obama administration officials were unfairly targeting his campaign.